17 May Meet Father Goose | May 2016

 These birds can be fierce.
 Once I saw the two adults chase a Red-tailed Hawk, almost pulling it out of the sky.

 They can also be tender.
-Once I saw the male walk up to the female and gently touch the top of her head with his bill.
+Once I saw the male walk up to the female and gently touch the top of her head with the tip of his bill.

 Recently, something special happened.